Skip to content

 liquid oil

-Modeled on DESNZ 'Aviation Turbine Fuel' (Jet A-1).
-DESNZ also lists 'Burning Oil' (UK heating kerosene: 802.568 kg/m³, NCV 43.865 GJ/tonne, 2.54016 kgCO2e/L) and 'Aviation Spirit' (avgas).
+Modeled on DESNZ 'Aviation Turbine Fuel' (Jet A-1) — this entry is aviation kerosene.
+UK heating kerosene ('28 second' burning oil) is a separate entry, 'burning oil', with its own density and factors.
+DESNZ also lists 'Aviation Spirit' (avgas), not yet carried here.
 IPCC 2006 Jet Kerosene NCV 44.1 MJ/kg, CO2 71,500 kg/TJ; Other Kerosene NCV 43.8 MJ/kg, CO2 71,900 kg/TJ.

 • For high-altitude AVIATION, DESNZ states a 1.7× multiplier should be applied to the CO2 component to account for radiative-forcing (non-CO2 contrail/NOx) effects.
 The combustion CO2/CO2e factors here do NOT include that multiplier.